New York confidence trickster’s reversal of fortune

 On the first day of trading in his new office he leaned back in his chair placing his feet across the large desk.

-Come in suckers, I’m on my way.
+Come in suckers, I’m on my way, he thought.

 Inevitably his illegal actions became public knowledge, and the scandal hit the news.